-When a student files a written complaint with the department chair or dean regarding the English fluency of an instructor, the department chair will immediately alert the Vice Provost for Academic Affairs, who shall refer the instructor within 10 instructional weekdays to the English Fluency Evaluation Committee for a proficiency evaluation.
+When a student files a formal written complaint with the department chair or dean regarding the English fluency of an instructor, the department chair will immediately alert the dean of the appropriate School, who shall refer the instructor within 10 instructional weekdays to the English Fluency Evaluation Committee for a proficiency evaluation.

 An instructor who is judged proficient by the committee will continue teaching assignments without any further action.
 If, however, student complaints continue or the supervisor determines a continuing fluency or communication problem exists, appropriate actions can be initiated.